Rohan006677/Metadata_Generation_vcs/README.md

 ```

 ---
 ## Key considerations
+- Diverse training dataset (for digitally readable texts) to make it more robust and resilient than others.
-- Forced OCR scanning in case of mixed type documents.
+- Forced OCR scanning in case of mixed type documents - so that we don't loose any kind of data.
-- Numerous possible ways for title extraction of standard complex documents.
+- Explored Numerous possible ways for title extraction of standard complex documents - extracting the group of differentiating text among top 25% of image through font size, position, boldness, colour etc.
-- Read time, Language detection of the documents.
+- Various features as Read time, Language detection, word count, authors were spent time on for better user experience.
 - User friendly presentation of the generated Metadata

 ## Future Scope

 - integrating OCR support to the Streamlit app interface
 - enabling better accuracy in extracting semantic features
+- Improving acccuracy over multiple datafiles (categorical approach for easier implications)
 - Deploy to Streamlit Cloud with upload history
 ---